adedomin/CSC450-project-proposal/final/final.md

 Interaction with the machine will be done over a network;
 this is accomplished using a remote shell protocol called secure shell (ssh).

-Any and all scripts necessary to reproduce the results will be made available in the github link provided in the footer.
+Any and all scripts necessary to reproduce the results will be made available in the github link provided.
 Please consult the examples/ directory in the repository.

 3. Results